Software Engineering Tools, Principles and Practices for Scientists

 src directory contains all the source code.

-Project.toml is a configuration file for project details such as name, UUID, authors, version, and dependencies.
+Project.toml is a configuration file for project details such as name, universally unique identifier (UUID), authors, version, dependencies and compatibilities.

 Many programming languages offer similar tools for creating the project structure programmatically from a template.